BAkinmarin/the-cleaning-hack/README.md

 #### Home Page
 Navigation with links to relevant pages.

-Hero welcome message with call to action to take user to either an external booking page or a contact form.
+Hero welcome message with call to action to take user to a booking page or a contact form.

 Services page outlining types of work carried out and target audience.

 Gallery page showcasing some jobs carried out.